missyjcat/js-algorithms-data-structures/README.md

 Some other problems to try:

 - Write a function that takes two sorted lists of numbers and merges them into a single sorted list.
+- Determine if a given string is an anagram of another.
 - Implement a function that finds the square root in javascript.
 - Given an array of integers (positive or negative) find the sub-array with the largest sum.
 - Determine if a given string is a palindrome.